 'Of course I'm guilty!' cried Parsons with a servile glance at the telescreen.
 'You don't think the Party would arrest an innocent man, do you?'
-His froglike face grew calmer, and even took on a slightly sanctimonious expression.
+His frog-like face grew calmer, and even took on a slightly sanctimonious expression.
 'Thoughtcrime is a dreadful thing, old man,' he said sententiously.
 'It's insidious.
 It can get hold of you without your even knowing it.
 Do you know how it got hold of me?
 In my sleep!
 Yes, that's a fact.
-There I was, working away, trying to do my bit -- never knew I had any bad stuff in my mind at all.
+There I was, working away, trying to do my bit -- only misery.
+He began walking jerkily up and never knew I had any bad stuff in my mind at down, evidently unable to keep still.
+Each all.
 And then I started talking in my sleep.
-Do you know what they heard me saying?'
+Do time he straightened his pudgy knees it was you know what they heard me saying?'